 In 1987, an electric energy conference was organised by our colleague Professor Ozdemir Göl in Adelaide, Australia.
 At this occasion, I could recrute Prof. Ozdemir Göl as a member of the ICEM ISC and establish a relationship between ICEM and Australia.
 The first International Conference on Electrical Machines in Australia (ICEMA) has been inaugurated by Professor Göl in 1993.
 It was also an exciting conference with many actual contributions in a magnificent environment.

 Apart these previously described events, other electrical machines and drives conferences have been launched in Europe such as OPTIM in Romania and the Aegean Conference (ACEMP) in Turkey.
 Also our Italian colleagues have been still active with the biennial Symposion on Power Electronics, Electrical Drives and Advanced Machines (SPEEDAM) in Italy.

 I wonder how wide a good idea can be spread out and I am also surprised by the fact that a classical subject such as electrical machines has so many fans.
 Today, it is so that someone could attend conferences on electrical machines and correlated subjects all over the year.
 In doing so for all of them, I would not find time to comply with my daily work.

-On the one hand, I guess, electrical machines still form a central point in the education of electrical engineers in the universities, not only due to traditional reasons but also due to the physical approach.
+What is the secret of such activities?
+On one hand, I guess, electrical machines are still a central topic in the education of electrical engineers, not only due to traditional reasons but also due to the physical approach.
 This analogous way of thinking and imaginating is necessary in our digital world of information technology.
 Otherwise, we will forget what real technology means, namely that it is a highly complex mixture not only of electrical but also of mechanical, thermal, and chemical phenomena, of noise, vibration, insulation, fabrication, faults.
-This is not a virtual reality but a down to earth view reality.
+This is not a virtual reality but a down to earth view.